Welcome to the Health Office

 PLEASE SIGN UP FOR E-ALERTS FROM THE HEALTH OFFICE SINCE THIS IS THE PRIMARY WAY FOR COMMUNICATING IMPORTANT HEALTH INFORMATION TO OUR SCHOOL COMMUNITY.
 SPECIFICALLY, YOU NEED TO GO TO THE SCHOOL WEBSITE (NOT THE PARENT PORTAL), SIGN IN, AND SIGN UP FOR "HEALTH OFFICE" E-ALERTS IN ADDITION TO OTHER E-ALERTS TO WHICH YOU HAVE SUBSCRIBED.
 PLEASE CONTACT ME FOR ANY CLARIFICATION!

-Over the past week, the student absentee rate due to illness has significantly increased.
-Five students are being treated for strep throat, three students tested positive for seasonal flu, nine students were absent due to viral upper respiratory illness, and eight students were absent with gastrointestinal illness (vomiting and/or diarrhea).
-No staff members reported testing positive for seasonal flu.
+Over the past week, the student absentee rate due to illness was minimal.
+One student was absent due to viral upper respiratory illness and one student was absent with viral gastrointestinal illness.
+No students or staff members reported testing positive for seasonal flu.
 Other reasons for absence were varied and not related to contagious illnesses.
 As always, I will continue to provide a weekly health office update every Friday or earlier in the week, if needed.

 Please remember to notify me if your child has any communicable illness/issue (strep throat, respiratory infections, gastrointestinal infections, MRSA skin infections, impetigo, pink eye, flu, head lice, etc.).
 Sharing this information is critical since it promotes my ability to keep you informed as to health-related concerns in our school community.
 As always, such information is kept in strictest confidence.

 In our ongoing efforts to minimize the spread of pediculosis (head lice), please be vigilant about checking your child's scalp on a regular basis.
 It is critical to remember that treatment should only be performed if active head lice and/or nits are found and treatment should not be applied as a preventative measure.
 As always, with contagious issues, it is imperative that you notify me if you find active head lice and/or nits in your child's scalp.
 Adhering to this practice promotes my ability to minimize the spread by screening others who may have been exposed as well notifying our parent community.
 All information is kept in strictest confidence.
 Please see this link for evidence-based information concerning its management.
 There is additional information under the "Pediculosis (Head Lice) Management" tab on this website.
-Over the past week, no cases of head lice were detected or reported.
+No cases of pediculosis (head lice) have been reported over the past month.

 Healthy School Snacks and Lunches